NickiMash17/BookReviewApp/AZURE_DEPLOYMENT_GUIDE.md

 ```

 ## 🎉 **Congratulations!**
-Your BookReviewApp is now live on Azure with a professional URL!
+Your BookReviewApp repository is now ready for automatic Azure deployment!

 **Remember**: Your student account gives you $100 in credits, so you can experiment with other Azure services too!